 - the time of day the tips are paid and how busy service is

-- whether an employee serves tables, works in the kitchen or at the bar and how busy each area is
+- whether a worker serves tables, works in the kitchen or at the bar and how busy each area is

-- whether certain employees have more responsibility, for example a head waiter
+- whether certain workers have more responsibility, for example a head waiter

 - whether any individuals or teams perform to a higher standard or get any complaints